hildjj/draft-deth/draft-hildebrand-deth.md

 # Forming Request URIs {#formingURL}

-When a client wants to edit a particular DNS record, it appends the full name of the record to the URI for the RTYPE found in the directory JSON (see
+When a client wants to edit a particular DNS record, it inserts the full name of the record into the URI template for the RTYPE found in the directory JSON (see
-{{directory}}).
+{{directory}}), in the parameter with the URI "tag:deth@ietf.org,2016-08-02:label".
 For example, if the directory JSON was that specified in
 {{example-dir}}, and the client wanted to edit a `AAAA` record for `foo.example.com`, the URL would be